UPDATED: May 19, 2020

 Copyright licences

-If music is played from sound recordings in a public place (other than an act of worship), for example in a Reading Room, then the associated church is required to hold both the PRS for Music Church Licence and the PPL Church Licence.
+If music is played from sound recordings in a public place (other than during an act of worship), for example in a Reading Room, then the associated church is required to hold both the PRS for Music Church Licence and the PPL Church Licence.
 The combination of these two licences, both available from CCLI, will provide cover for your Reading Room to play music from sound recordings (CD, music DVD, MP3, cassette etc.) during church activities, outside of acts of worship.

 The PRS for Music licences are premises-based.
 This means the licence only covers music performance within the named licensed premises.
 PPL Church Licences are more ‘fellowship-based’ so an activity of the church outside the Reading Rooms or church building could still have PPL cover, though you would need to ensure PRS for Music cover is in place for the alternative location.